Scifabric/pybossa.github.io/blog/_posts/2014-06-05-citizen-tomb-raider.md

 photo_url: https://twitter.com/portableant/status/471332726529064960
 intro: "The British Museum and University College London team up to crowd-source Britain’s Bronze Age with PyBossa-powered platform Micropasts.org"
 author: jimmyd
-keywords: crowdsourcing, PyBossa, open, source, science, citizen
+keywords: crowdsourcing, PyBossa, open, source, science, citizen, Bronze, Age, archeology, micropasts
 ---

 The British Museum and University College London (UCL) have launched *Micropasts.org* – a PyBossa-powered platform which invites members of the public to become citizen archeologists.
 The project will create the world’s leading prehistoric metal database and just might change the way we research our collective past.

 # A vast collection

 The Bronze Age collection at the British Museum contains over 30,000 tools and weapons discovered during the 19th and 20th centuries.
-Following a major archeological initiative started in 1913, specific details of each artefact have been recorded in a massive database of index cards.

-The new *Micropasts* project, led by Daniel Pett (British Musuem) and Andrew Bevan (UCL), seeks contributions to help create 3D models of the British Museum's Bronze Age artefacts and to transcribe their associated paper records.
+Specific details of each artefact are recorded in a massive database of index cards which has been kept since 1913.
+The *Micropasts* project, led by Daniel Pett (British Musuem) and Andrew Bevan (UCL), seeks contributions to help create 3D models of these artefacts and to transcribe their associated paper records.

 # Photo-masking

-Following a revolution in 3D modelling in recent years, it is now relatively easy to create high quality 3D models of archeological artefacts using digital photographs and a process known as ‘photo-masking’. *Micropasts* asks volunteers to accurately outline or isolate the object depicted in the photograph from its background so that high quality models may be constructed.
+Following a revolution in 3D modelling in recent years, it is now relatively easy to create high quality 3D models of archeological artefacts using digital photographs and a process known as *‘photo-masking’*.

-These models will allow for better visualisation of the artefacts by exposing tiny differences in object dimensions and style, providing new insights into how, when and where the objects were made.
-This level of detail may ultimately lead to new forms of archeological scholarship.
+*Micropasts* asks volunteers to accurately outline objects depicted in photographs so that they may be isolated from their background.
+High quality models may then be constructed which allow for better visualisation of the artefacts by exposing tiny differences in their dimensions and style.
+The models will provide new insights into how, when and where objects were made with a level of detail which may ultimately lead to new forms of archeological scholarship.

 # Transcription and geo-coding